Organizations can help prevent sexual harassment in the workplace by providing instructive training and swiftly enforcing fair and clear policies.

 It's crucial to thoroughly understand the economic impact that sexual harassment can have on your business and why this makes revamped guidelines, training and communication practices so critical.
 According to CNBC, Fox has recently spent $90 million to settle sexual harassment cases.
 This is in addition to the monies previously spent on settlements for key individuals who were ultimately fired after years of harassing behavior.
 NBC's "Today" show and "CBS This Morning" have $508 million and $177 million, respectively, in ad money at risk as corporations consider pulling their ads for fear of damaging their reputations by association.
 All these organizations had standard sexual harassment prevention policies and training in place for years.

 Sony recently spent over $10 million in its efforts to replace an actor in an upcoming movie.
 Netflix and Amazon have both spent millions shifting personnel and production in order to remove sexual predators from the shows they produce.
+Amazon also is incurring costs as it overhauls its streaming division.
 Although these entities were not accused of ignoring sexual harassment, they're incurring costs as a result of engaging with individuals or other organizations that employed those who have been accused.
 These firms have taken swift, decisive action to ensure that the repercussions do not repel their user base and customers or destroy their reputations.

 Prevention Guidelines and Communication